commercelayer/mfe-microstore/README.md

-# Commerce Layer React Checkout
+# Commerce Layer Microstore

 The Commerce Layer Microstore application (React) provides you with a production-ready microstore website powered by Commerce Layer APIs.
-Microstores are a self-contained and fully functional hosted store accessed through a unique URL, which can be embedded onto any online or offline (via QR code) content.
+Microstores are self-contained and fully functional hosted stores accessible via a unique URL, which can be embedded into any online or offline (e.g. using a QR code) content.
 You can fork this repository and deploy it to any hosting service or use it as a reference application to build your own.
+A hosted version is also available.

 ![Commerce Layer React Microstore demo](./public/demo.gif)